Indo-European cosmogony: Cosmic sacrifice

 The first man Manu and his giant twin Yemo are crossing the cosmos, accompanied by a primordial cow.
-To create the world, Manu sacrifices his brother and, with the help of heavenly deities (the Sky-Father, the Storm-God and the Divine Twins), forges both the natural elements and human beings from his twin's remains.

-Manu thus becomes the first priest after initiating sacrifice as the primordial condition for the world order.
-His deceased brother Yemo turns into the first king as social classes emerge from his anatomy (priesthood from his head, the warrior class from his breast and arms, and the commoners from his sexual organs and legs).
+To create the world, Manu sacrifices his brother and, with the help of heavenly deities (*Dyēus, the proto-Indo-European thunder god, and the divine twins), forges both the natural elements and humans from his twin's remains.
+Manu thus becomes the first priest, having initiated sacrifice as the primordial condition for the world order.
+His deceased brother Yemo turns into the first king as social classes emerge from his anatomy (the priesthood from his head, the warrior class from his breast and arms, and the commoners from his sexual organs and legs).

 Although the European and Indo-Iranian versions differ on this matter, the primeval cow was most likely sacrificed in the original myth, giving birth to the other animals and vegetables.
 Yemo may have become the King of the Otherworld, the realm of the dead, as the first mortal to die in the primordial sacrifice, a role suggested by the Indo-Iranian and, to a lesser extent, in the Germanic, Greek and Celtic traditions.

 First Warrior

-To the third man Trito, the celestial gods offer cattle as a divine gift, which is stolen by a three-headed serpent named Ng^{w}hi ('serpent'; and the Indo-European root for negation).
+To the third man Trito, the celestial gods offer cattle as a divine gift, which is stolen by a three-headed serpent named *H₂n̥gʷʰis (both 'serpent' and the root for negation).

-Trito first suffers at his hands, but fortified by an intoxicating drink and aided by a helper-god (the Storm-God or *H_{a}ner, 'Man'), together they go to a cave or a mountain, and the hero finally manages to overcome the monster.
-Trito then gives the recovered cattle back to a priest for it to be properly sacrificed.
+Trito first suffers at his hands, but fortified by an intoxicating drink and aided by a helper-god (the thunder god or *H_{a}ner, 'Man'), together they go to a cave or a mountain, and the hero finally manages to overcome the monster.
+Trito then returns the recovered cattle to a priest for proper sacrifice.
 He is now the first warrior, maintaining through his heroic deeds the cycle of mutual giving between gods and mortals.